sananand007/R-projects/README.md

 	+ Using ggplot2 to plot a histogram of the child heights data from the galton data frame
 	+ Using Manipulate to calculate the MSE by calculation of  squared vertical distances for Parent's distribution using y = x(Beta), where Beta is the slope of the equation
 	+ Also demonstating what is linear fitting

+4 ** Adding A descrpiption Linear model Description and the use of the plot(lmfit) function
+	+ Plots showing the residual vs Fitted points | Q-Q normal plots , showing the change (as modeled against) setting + effort